Vaibhav0702/weather_app/README.md

                                                **Introduction to Landing Page**

-**There are three section in which we can see Google map, current day weatcher report and in tyhe bottom section we can see weather report of upcomming 7 days after searching for specific city**
+**There are three section in which we can see Google map, current day weather report and in the bottom section we can see weather report of upcomming 7 days after searching for specific city**

 ![Screenshot (988)](https://user-images.githubusercontent.com/97450767/165694268-70fb96be-1a7e-44de-a710-d4c0934a006b.png)